adon-cloudcannon/nginx-astro-site/src/pages/news/2024/wasm-component-model-part-1.md

+---
+layout: "@layouts/BaseLayout.astro"
+title: The WebAssembly Component Model - The Why, How and What - Part 1
+---
 # The WebAssembly Component Model - The Why, How and What - Part 1

 Are you interested in getting started with the WebAssembly Component Model but feel overwhelmed by the ecosystem and unsure where to begin?
 If so, this blog post is for you!